-Each-way places vary depending on the bookie, but generally bookies pay out if your horse finishes in the top four.
+Each-way places vary depending on the bookmaker, but generally bookies pay out if your horse finishes in the top four.
 Some Grand National offers include enhanced each-way places, which can sometimes go as low as 10th place.
-The odds on each extra each-way places are reduced as a result though.
+The odds on each-way and extra each-way bets are reduced as a result though.

 If you placed an each-way bet on a Grand National runner then yes, you will win your bet if your horse comes fourth.
 But the answer is no if your bet was just on the outright winner market and not each-way.

 The Grand National has been broadcast by ITV since 2017.
 It will be broadcast on radio by both the BBC and TalkSPORT.
 Virgin Media One will carry live television coverage in the Republic of Ireland

 To bet on the Grand National, decide on the bookmaker you want to use from our list of recommendations and sign up for an account, before claiming a welcome bonus.
 Select your horse (usually by pressing the odds), enter a stake in the bet slip, sit back, and hope for a winner!